tokamak-network/L2-Assets-Migration/README.md

 ## Environment Variables

 The following environment variables are required to be set.
-See the .env file for more information on specifying block numbers and using the Subgraph API.
+See the .env file for more information on specifying block numbers and using the Subgraph API!

 `CONTRACT_RPC_URL_L1`